Angan7a/is-balanced-/README.md

 [![Build Status](https://travis-ci.org/Angan7a/is-balanced-.svg?branch=master)](https://travis-ci.org/Angan7a/is-balanced-)

-    Program to determine if the the parentheses (), the brackets [], and the braces {}, in a string are balanced.
+    Program to determine if the the parentheses (),the brackets [], and the braces {}, in a string are balanced.

 For example: